 Chronic stress is a major contributing factor to depletion of GABA and other inhibitory neurotransmitters.
 High levels of inhibitory neurotransmitters like gamma-aminobutyric acid and serotonin are needed to modulate the stress response system.
 They help the mind and body return to the parasympathetic state when the stressful event is over.
 If the stressful event is never over, then they are called upon repeatedly and over time this will drain their levels.
 Therefore, managing chronic stress is a vital element for the GABA and glutamate balance.

-Childhood abuse or trauma alters GABA receptors, resulting in less GABA function.
+Childhood abuse or trauma alters GABA receptors, resulting in less GABA function, and this is carried with the survivor into adulthood.
 Survivors of abuse also have lower levels of serotonin and dopamine.

 Many manufacturers of nutritional supplements and health care practitioners have no knowledge or are not fully educated on the topic of glutamate.
 Therefore, it is very common for nutritional supplements, even some of the more respected brands, to contain excitotoxins.
 If you tend to lean towards excess glutamate, you must be very careful with your nutritional supplements.